Totto16/bigint_c/README.md

 ## What is this?

-This is a cross-platform BigInt Libraray written in C with Builtin C++ support. (bnot just wrappers, but operator overloading etc.)
+This is a cross-platform BigInt library written in C with Builtin C++ support. (not just wrappers, but operator overloading etc.)

 ## Platform support